sirajrkhan/ress/README.md

 RESS
 ====

 Responsive Design with Server Side elements (also known as Adaptive Web Design).
-A PoC with WURFL.
+A PoC with WURFL.……